 • The surviving spouse.

-• Dependent blood relatives or adoptive siblings when they were partly or wholly dependent on the decedent for support or services.
+• Blood relatives or adoptive siblings who were partly or wholly dependent on the decedent for support or services.

 The damages recovered are distributed to these survivors.
 Each family’s situation is unique, and determining eligibility can be complex.
 When a death occurs due to nursing home neglect, these questions are critical.
 Our Wrongful Death Attorney team can clarify who has the right to pursue a claim based on your specific circumstances.